AcubeSAT/obc-software/README.md

 - or, clone the repo on your own, and package it locally use `conan create . --build=missing` in the root of the repo.
 This way, you don't need to add the remote repository, as conan will add it in local cache.
 - or, clone the repo on your own and add it as a submodule in the `lib` folder, and make the necessary CMakeLists. txt changes to include it in the build.

-To build, you need to follow these steps:
+To install the necessary packages, you need to follow these steps:
+- Make sure you performed one of the `AcubeSAT Conan Packages` sections teps
-- First run `conan profile detect --force`: Generates default profile detecting GCC.
+- Run `conan profile detect --force`: Generates default profile detecting GCC.
 However, for this project, you need to set up the correct architecture.
 Find where `conan` sets up profiles (probably `~/.conan2/profiles`) and run `cp conan-arm-profile ~/.conan2/profiles` (or another directory if conan2 stores the profiles elsewhere) in this project's folder.
 - Then run `conan install . --output-folder=cmake-build-debug --build="*" -u -pr conan-arm-profile`.
 If you're using CLion and don't see `cmake-build-debug`, you have to `Reload CMake project` to have it generated.
 After you've run `conan install...` you can `Reload CMake project` and build as per usual.